-Ruth C. Felt
+Ruth A. Felt

 Jake Heggie is the composer of the operas Dead Man Walking, Moby-Dick, It’s A Wonderful Life, If I Were You, Great Scott, Three Decembers and Two Remain, among others.
 “Arguably the world’s most popular 21st-century opera and art song composer” (The Wall Street Journal), he has also composed nearly 300 songs, as well as chamber, choral and orchestral works.
-The operas – most created with librettists Terrence McNally or Gene Scheer – have been produced on five continents.
-Dead Man Walking receives its 70th international production this year, making it one of the most performed operas of our time.
-The Metropolitan Opera recently announced it will produce Dead Man Walking during its 2020-21 season in a new production by director Ivo van Hove, conducted by Yannick Nézet-Séguin.
+The operas – most created with librettists Gene Scheer or the late Terrence McNally – have been produced on five continents.
+Dead Man Walking received its 70th international production last year, making it one of the most performed operas of our time.
+The Metropolitan Opera will produce Dead Man Walking in April 2021 in a bold new production by director Ivo van Hove, conducted by Yannick Nézet-Séguin, starring Joyce DiDonato, Etienne Dupuis, Susan Graham and Latonia Moore.
 Moby-Dick was telecast throughout the United States as part of Great Performances’ 40th Season and released on DVD.
 Great Scott was a 2019 Grammy Award nominee for Best New Classical Composition.
 Heggie was awarded the Eddie Medora King prize from the UT Austin Butler School of Music and the Champion Award from the San Francisco Gay Men’s Chorus.
 A Guggenheim Fellow, the composer has served as a mentor for Washington National Opera’s American Opera Initiative as well as Chicago Opera Theater and CU Boulder.
-He is a frequent guest artist at universities, conservatories and festivals throughout the USA and Canada.
+He is a frequent guest artist at universities, conservatories and festivals throughout the USA, including SongFest at the Colburn in Los Angeles.
 Jake Heggie lives in San Francisco with his husband, Curt Branom. http://www.jakeheggie.com

 Frederica von Stade